Suyash-Jevaria/Planetary-Base-Configs-Suyash-Jevaria/README.md

 # Planetary-Base-Configs-Suyash-Jevaria
-These are my custom configs for the Planetary Base Mod
+These are my custom Realism Overhaul configs for the Planetary Base Mod

 Rules for licenesing